 Providing individuals with energy sources can allow them to leave poverty in the dark and walk into a life lit by increased education and economic opportunities as well as improved health.
 Here are three clean, renewable energy sources that can provide rural, undeveloped communities with the power they need to fuel their lives.

-Micro hydro power schemes can harness the power of nearby water sources such as rivers to generate clean, renewable energy to those living without power.
-Not only do the neighboring villages or towns benefit from the new source of electricity and the lifestyle improvements that come along with that, the turbines are manufactured locally and the community takes reasonability of maintaining and running the machinery.
+Micro hydropower schemes can harness the power of nearby water sources such as rivers to generate clean, renewable energy to those living without power.
+Not only do the neighboring villages or towns benefit from the new source of electricity and the lifestyle improvements that come along with that, but the turbines are also manufactured locally and the community takes reasonability of maintaining and running the machinery.